AshleyByeUK/tictactoe-ruby-json-api/README.md

 # TicTacToe (Ruby Edtion)

 The venerable game of TicTacToe, written in Ruby, otherwise known as noughts and crosses.
+Game player types include Human, Easy Computer and Hard Computer.
+Games can be played on either a 3x3 or a 4x4 board.

 ## Requirements